CYCOGS AI Robotics Stories

 If you have a robotic arm picking up some item, with no ability to orient the wheel geometry for best weight distribution, your robot may be tip-over prone.

-are not very useful in this case also, too much maintenance, vibration and floor wear/damage, and the list goes on.
+are not terribly effective in this case also, too much maintenance, vibration and floor wear/damage, and the list goes on.

 The solution to this problem is to use the